etingof/talks/rhbp-pythonic-code-review/pythonic-code-review.md

 opportunity for the junior engineers to observe masters at work and learn from them.

-Seniors, in turn, get a chance to couch fellow engineers, be challenged and thus prove their authority (which is healthy).
-Everyone could see the problem from different perspectives, that ultimately contributes to a better outcome.
+Seniors, in turn, get a chance to coach fellow engineers, be challenged and thus prove their authority (which is healthy).
+Everyone can see the problem from different perspectives, which ultimately contributes to a better outcome.

-For mature Pythonistas coding with newbies, code review is a way to teach them how we do things in Python up to the extent of brewing idiomatic Python coders out of them.
+For mature Pythonistas coding with newbies, code review is a way to teach them how we do things in Python with the goal of creating idiomatic Python coders out of them.

 For the greater good